 Diversity and Multiculturalism

 Diversity and multiculturalism are indeed critical pursuits not just on college campuses but in communities, businesses, and organizations around the world.
 If you are interested in expanding and promoting awareness of this issues on campus and further afield, you can seek opportunities at your college for starters.
 You will likely find informal gatherings, presentations, campus-wide events, individual students and classes focused on creating diverse, multicultural, and inclusive communities.
-As an example, here is a list of student clubs relating to culture and diversity at Goucher College.
+As an example, here is a list of student clubs at Goucher College.

 Civic Engagement and Leadership

 Most colleges have many opportunities for you to learn about and prepare for civic engagement and leadership on campus and in the wider community.
 What is civic engagement?
 It’s your involvement in protecting and promoting a diverse and democratic society—and clearly, leadership is an important part of this.
 Student organizations and activities related to these pursuits may be student government associations, leadership courses and retreats, social change projects, service opportunities, social innovation initiatives, and many others.

 If you are like many new college students, you probably already have experience volunteering.
 It may have been part of your high school requirements.
 Or perhaps you engaged in volunteering as part of a faith organization or as part of a community fundraising effort.
 Any of your volunteering can continue in college, too, as your institution will have many special and meaningful ways to stay involved, work on social problems, and contribute to a better world.
 Service and volunteer efforts may include philanthropy, activism, social entrepreneurship, advocacy, and direct service.